SiyanH/othello-game/README.md

 ## Disclaimer

 This is a personal project for *CS5001 Intensive Foundations of Computer Science* and a Git repository was not used originally.
-For maintaining academic intergity, please do NOT reuse any code in this repository if you are working on your project for a related course.
+For maintaining academic integrity, please do NOT reuse any code in this repository if you are working on your project for a related course.